Fields

 What is a field?

-For example, take a model for a customer entity in an e-commerce system.
-The customer model represents the information related to a customer, such as their name and date of birth.
-In this case, each of these attributes represents a field in the customer model.
+For example, take a model representing each customer of an ecommerce system.
+The customer model captures the information related to each person who bought something, such as their name and date of birth.
+In Gadget, each attribute becomes a field, which then stores a value for each record.
+For our example customer model, we might create these fields:

 Field defaults